mongodb/mongo-go-driver/options-design/DESIGN.md

 The namespaces are arranged to group together options that are most similar to each other.
-For instance, while findAndModify based operations are both read and write methods, they are placed in the findopts package because of a larger overlap of their options with the find and findOne operation options.
+For instance, while findAndModify based operations are both read and write methods, they are placed in the `findopt` package because of a larger overlap of their options with the find and findOne operation options.

 The namespace packages are:
-- aggregateopts
+- aggregateopt
-- countopts
+- countopt
-- distinctopts
+- distinctopt
-- findopts
+- findopt
-- insertopts
+- insertopt
-- deleteopts
+- deleteopt
-- replaceopts
+- replaceopt
-- updateopts
+- updateopt
-- bulkwriteopts
+- bulkwriteopt
-- clientopts
+- clientopt
-- collectionopts
+- collectionopt
-- dbopts
+- dbopt
-- indexopts
+- indexopt

 ### Interfaces
 The interfaces for each package are named to align with the collection methods to which they will be a parameter of.
-For example, the `insertopts.Many` interface is a parameter for the `collection.InsertMany` method.
+For example, the `insertopt.Many` interface is a parameter for the `collection.InsertMany` method.
 For packages that serve a single type, the design is similar but the naming may change.
-For example, to avoid import cycles, the `clientopts` package uses an interface called Option, and the `clientopts.Client` type is a struct that is used by the `mongo.NewClient` method to construct the `mongo.Client` type.
+For example, to avoid import cycles, the `clientopt` package uses an interface called Option, and the `clientopt.Client` type is a struct that is used by the `mongo.NewClient` method to construct the `mongo.Client` type.

 ### Functions
 Each namespace package will have a set of functions that return options for the interfaces contained in that package.
 Each of these functions will return a type that satisfies the interfaces for which the option is valid.
-For example, `insertopts.BypassDocumentValidation` returns a type that satisfies both the `insertopts.Many` and `insertopts.One` interfaces.
+For example, `insertopt.BypassDocumentValidation` returns a type that satisfies both the `insertopt.Many` and `insertopt.One` interfaces.

 ### Bundles
 For each interface in a package there is also a bundle.
 The purpose of the bundle, as described above, is to enable creating a group of options and to provide a discoverable way to find options that satisfy a given interface.

-Each bundle is named [interface name]Bundle, so the bundle type for the `insertopts.Many` interface is named `insertopts.ManyBundle`.
+Each bundle is named [interface name]Bundle, so the bundle type for the `insertopt.Many` interface is named `insertopt.ManyBundle`.
 For each of the bundle types there is a constructor function called Bundle[interface name], with a variadic parameter of the interface and a return of the [interface name]Bundle type.
-For example, the function signature for the `insertopts.BundleMany` function would be:
+For example, the function signature for the `insertopt.BundleMany` function would be:
 ```go
 func BundleMany(...Many) ManyBundle
 ```

 These bundle types also implement the interface they are associated with.
-For example, the `insertopts.ManyBundle` type implements the `insertopts.Many` interface.
+For example, the `insertopt.ManyBundle` type implements the `insertopt.Many` interface.
 This allows the bundle to be passed directly to methods or functions and for bundles to be nested.

 Each bundle with have methods that mirror the option functions in the package that return values valid for the interface of the bundle.
-For instance, the `insertopts.BundleMany` type will have a `BypassDocumentValidation` method.
+For instance, the `insertopt.BundleMany` type will have a `BypassDocumentValidation` method.
 Finally, each bundle with have a method to flatten the bundle into the options it was created from.
 This method is called Unbundle.
 The deduplicate parameter for this method will only return the last instance of an option, even if multiple were specified.
 The